 St. Wilfrid's Church

 Parts of the church date back to the 11th century however the majority of the church is 17th century.
-It is a Grade 2 listed building, and Grade 1 listing is being sought.
+It is a Grade 2 listed building.

 The Domesday Book of 1086 records that Calverton had a church and a priest.
 Nothing for certain remains of this Saxon Church, but it was probably on the same site.
 The present church is built on rock, and the local sandstone is one of the chief building materials.
 The Norman piers supporting the chancel arch are the oldest standing parts of the present building.
 They have been dated as pre-1160, but in the capital of the north pier is a carved panel that takes us back to a far more remote period of history.
 This records the first establishment of Christianity in Calverton, when St Wilfrid of Ripon, patron saint of Calverton (as of many other villages in this area) accepted the invitation of Wulfhere, Christian King of Mercia, to assist in the evangelisation of his kingdom in about the year 666 A.D.
 St. Wilfrid, who was Bishop of York, is shown giving the blessing after the baptism of a convert, who is depicted naked, ‘new born’ from the waters of baptism.